Southern States 200

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Support on course includes 15 fully staffed aid stations offering made-to-order hot food around the clock.
-Five staffed aid stations also operate as heated sleep stations with sleeping pads and bags in a dedicated tent.
+The course is fully marked using prismatic reflective flags, ribbons, and signs.
+On-course support includes 15 fully staffed aid stations that provide made-to-order hot food around the clock.
+Five staffed stations double as heated sleep stations with sleeping pads and bags in a dedicated tent.
 One additional unstaffed water only station is available.